 Umeda, Osaka Station, Kitashinchi

-Tokyo Trip: Most Popular Clothing Stores in Harajuku (October 2019 Ranking)
+Tokyo Guide: Top 5 Most Popular Electronics Stores in Akihabara (July 2019 Ranking)

 - #best sushi japan